-Bocce, also known as Italian lawn bowling, is one of the most widely played games in the world, and is one of the oldest lawn or yard games.
-Best known in Italy, where you may see a group of retired Sicilians gathering in a town square for a daily afternoon game, bocce has been gaining popularity in North America and other locations.
+Bocce, also known as Italian lawn bowling, is one of the most widely played games in the world and is one of the oldest lawn or yard games.
+Best known in Italy, where you may see a group of retired Sicilians gathered in a town square for a daily afternoon game, bocce has been gaining popularity in the United States and other locations.
 Its pros: the game is simple, can be played by people of all ages and skill levels, and you can use just about anything as a bocce court.

 A Quick History of Bocce

 Bocce's origins date back to 5000 BC, where evidence of Egyptian cave paintings depict Nile Delta boys playing something that resembles bocce (although who's to say it wasn't soccer, rugby, or something entirely different?).
-The game caught on with the Romans and Greeks during those early days, with the resourceful players using coconuts, melons, carved wood, and bound rags in place of bocce balls.
-At one time, bocce was popular with the social elite, the game of Emperors and Senators -- like something you'd picture the Windsors wearing their plaids and letting loose (with the exception of Prince Harry, who sheds the plaid altogether when doing his take on letting loose).
+The game caught on with the Romans and Greeks during those early days, with the resourceful players substituting coconuts, melons, carved wood, and bound rags for bocce balls.
+At one time, bocce was popular with the social elite, the game of Emperors and Senators— like something you'd picture the Windsors wearing their plaids and letting loose (with the exception of Prince Harry, who sheds the plaid altogether when doing his take on letting loose).
 As Roman rule spread far and wide, bocce turned up in ancient Britain, France, Germany, Spain, and as far east as Persia.